 PowerShell Constrained Language mode was designed to work with system-wide application control solutions such as Device Guard User Mode Code Integrity (UMCI).
 Application control solutions are an incredibly effective way to drastically reduce the risk of viruses, ransomware, and unapproved software.
 For DeviceGuard UMCI the approved applications are determined via a UMCI policy.
 PowerShell automatically detects when a UMCI policy is being enforced on a system and will run only in Constrained Language mode.
 So PowerShell Constrained Language mode becomes more interesting when working in conjunction with system-wide lockdown policies.

-PowerShell’s detection of system policy enforcement through DeviceGuard is supported only for Windows platform running Windows PowerShell version 5.1.
-It is not currently implemented in Open Source PowerShell Core 6 beta, and it does not work on non-Windows platforms.
+PowerShell’s detection of system policy enforcement through DeviceGuard is supported only for Windows platform running Windows PowerShell version 5.1 or PowerShell 7.
+It does not work on non-Windows platforms.
 So this is currently very much a Windows security feature.
 However, we will continue to enhance this for non-Windows platforms where feasible.

 These lockdown policies are important for high-value systems that need to be protected against malicious administrators or compromised administrator credentials.
 With a policy enforced even administrators are limited to what they can do on the system.

 Since Constrained Language is so limited, you will find that many of the approved scripts that you use for advanced systems management no longer work.
 The solution to this is simple: add these scripts (or more effectively: your code signing authority that signed them) to your Device Guard policy.
 This will allow your approved scripts to run in Full Language mode.